Stress-Sweat Is a Nervous System Response

 Nervous System Support

 Neurquel is designed to support the pathways that drive stress-sweating at its source.
-Instead of targeting sweat glands, it works with the neurotransmitters and neural circuits that influence how your body reacts to pressure, anticipation, and adrenaline spikes.
+Instead of targeting sweat glands, it works with the neural circuits and signaling pathways that influence how the body reacts to pressure, anticipation, and stress-related activation.

-• Signals travel through the same pathways that drive fight-or-flight, so episodes feel instant and overwhelming.
+• Signals travel through the same pathways that drive fight-or-flight, which is why episodes can feel instant and difficult to interrupt.

 • Triggers vary person to person: anticipation, social pressure, fear, or even subtle emotional cues.